-Being something of a Frenchie wannabe, I tend to don my rose-tinted lunettes when I consider the classic bistro.
+Being something of a Frenchie wannabe, I tend to don my rose-tinted lunettes when I consider the classic French bistro and its zinc bars and outdoor tables.
 I mean that quite literally.
-As I type this with one hand, I’m packing with the other for a surprise romantic getaway—destination unknown to me–orchestrated by my dear E. Atop my passport sit my trendy, rosy new shades from Anthro, and through their lenses I can’t help but imagine a single scenario over and over and over again.
-Me, my shades, and E sitting at a bistro in Paris.
+I can’t help but imagine a single scenario over and over and over again.
+Me, behind my favorite rose-lensed sunglasses, at a bistro in Paris.
 Sipping.
-Conversing.
 Laughing.
 Lingering.
-Smooching.

-I’d never considered the whys behind this bistro effect, but rather just sort of accepted it as fact.
+I’d never considered the why behind the bistro effect, but rather just sort of accepted it as fact.
 Until I flipped through French Bistro, in which Bertrand Auboyneau, owner of the renowned Paul Bert in Paris and founder of the bistronomy movement, shares his insights into the essential components of a proper bistro.
+He reminds us of the more grounded sturdiness and reliability of the physical bistro which creates the backdrop against which the more chimerical seems possible.
 You’ll find a soupçon of his thoughts and philosophy below.
-But fear not, fellow right-brainers.
-Deconstructing the essential bistro as he does won’t tarnish the rose tint.
-If anything, it makes it even rosier.–Renee Schettler Rossi
+And fear not.
+Deconstructing the essential bistro as he does won’t tarnish that rosy tint.
+If anything, it makes it even rosier.
+Originally published July 13, 2012.–Renee Schettler Rossi

 The bistro is one of the last remaining venues of live theater in our cities.
 Clients take their positions without prompting, talk to strangers at the bar, ask their neighbors to pass the salt, scrounge a smoke outside, and maybe even leave with a phone number.
 The bistro is the setting against which minor dramas and romances are played out.
 It is a social sanctuary, somewhere to reflect, watch passersby, shrug at calories, and mop up the sauce on our plates with good bread.
 Let the outside world march on in suits, slaves to their watches.
 This calm revolt, this rebellion that runs on salted butter, continues to be a success because of its genuine respect for both its food and diners.
 You will feel it as you enter and taste it in the crunch of the bread.